 Can I Use the Same Tip for Gouging and Cutting Operations?

 No—you shouldn’t.
 Cutting and gouging tips differ in orifice geometry, gas flow, and amperage range.
-Mixing reduces tip compatibility, arc stability, and gouging efficiency.
-Use manufacturer-specific gouging consumables; match nozzle, shield, and current to process.
+Mixing them reduces tip compatibility, arc stability, and gouging efficiency.
+Use manufacturer-specific gouging consumables; match nozzle, shield, and current to the process.

 Conclusion